Top examples of weird mammal behaviour

 The harbour porpoise has another name – ‘puffing pig’!
-This is because of the puffing noise they sometimes make when surface and breathe.
-The word porpoise also comes from a Latin word that meant pig fish.
+This is because of the puffing noise they sometimes make when they surface and breathe.
+The word porpoise also comes from a Latin word that means pig fish.
 Can you see the resemblance?

 Red squirrels have double-jointed ankles which help them to climb up and down trees well.
 They can also be either right or left handed, just like us!
 The teeth marks left behind on pine cones are good indicators on whether they’re righties or lefties.